{

 What's actually inside a $1.2M annual enterprise photography contract

-The CFO question the day rate cannot answer: what is your payback period?
+The CFO question: what is your payback period?

-The reason payback periods are this short is structural.
 Photography is not a capital expense being amortized over five years.
 It is an operating expense being replaced one-for-one with a lower-cost operating expense.
-The transition cost is the Brand DNA calibration and the pilot — both bounded, both well below 2 percent of annual spend at enterprise scale.
-There is no fixed-asset write-off.
-There is no inventory commitment.
-There is no minimum volume commitment.
-The payback equation is unusually clean for an operating-expense transformation, which is why CFOs tend to move on it faster than procurement teams expect.
+There is no fixed-asset write-off, no inventory commitment, no minimum volume commitment.

 See your payback period (free, 60 seconds, CFO-ready PDF)